Argentina Flag Day

 Most importantly of all, Belgrano was a commander in the Argentine Wars of Independence, making himself a national hero in the process.
 It was during this time, in 1812, that Belgrano created the national flag of Argentina, for his troops to fight under.

-To cut an increasingly long story/blog-post short, Belgrano later died of dropsy on June 20th, 1820, which is why we celebrate the Dia de la Bandera here in Argentina on the anniversary of his death each year.
+Belgrano later died of dropsy on June 20th, 1820, which is why we celebrate the Dia de la Bandera here in Argentina on the anniversary of his death each year.
 Except of course, that the date is changed slightly to allow for a lazy long weekend.
+Manuel surely doesn’t mind.

 Pablo at D for Disorientation also has a couple of great posts on Flag Day too, from the perspective of a Rosarino (Rosario being where Belgrano first hoisted his newly designed flag back in 1812).